 Castle Acre Priory

 Castle Acre Priory is located in the village of Castle Acre in Norfolk.
 The site is maintained by English Heritage.
-The priory is thought to have been founded in 1089 and became a ruin due to the dissolution of the monasteries in the mid 16th century.
+The priory is thought to have been founded in 1089 and became a ruin due to the dissolution of the monasteries in the mid-16th century.

 There are grounds to explore which make a great place to enjoy a picnic amongst the priory ruins.
 Indoors there is an interactive exhibition where you can find out how churches were made in Norman times.
 There is also a family trail leaflet where Brother Odo will help guide your kids around the priory and then out into the village to explore the Bailey Gate and Castle Acre castle.
-These are both, free, to visit, English Heritage sites.
+These are both free to visit English Heritage sites.

-FAQ and Further Information Castle Acre Priory
+Further Information Castle Acre Priory

 Is there food and drink available?